 After my last post on the sample F# test runner, I realized I missed a post on one of the critical constructs F# has to offer; pattern matching.
-Pattern matching does exactly what it sounds like, matches patterns.

 let action x =